SAP/software-documentation-data-set-for-machine-translation/README.md

 The data has been processed in a way that makes it suitable as development and test data for machine translation purposes.
 For each language pair about 4k segments are available, split into development and test data.
 The segments are provided in their document context and are annotated with additional metadata from the document.
 The details are described below.
 More information can be found in [Buschbeck and Exel (2020)](https://arxiv.org/abs/2008.04550).

 The _software documentation data set for machine translation_ is released by SAP for the [7th Workshop on Asian Translation (WAT 2020)](https://lotus.kuee.kyoto-u.ac.jp/WAT/WAT2020/index.html).

-**Update: Test data has been released!**
+It was also used in the [8th Workshop on Asian Translation (WAT 2021)](http://lotus.kuee.kyoto-u.ac.jp/WAT/WAT2021/index.html).

 ## Language scope
 | **Language pair** | **Abbreviation** |